vyekahs/generate-folders-tructure/README.md

 ## Usage

 1. Open Visual Studio Code and navigate to your workspace.
-2. Create a `folder_structure.json` file in the desired folder where you want to generate the folder structure.
+2. "Create a `folder_structure.json` file in the root folder of your workspace where you want to generate the folder structure."
 3. Define the desired folder structure within the `folder_structure.json` file.
 Here's an example structure:

 ```json